A detailed exploration of the cultural and architectural contributions of the Mughal Empire to Indian heritage.

-Cultural and Architectural Developments under the Mughal Rule
+Evolution of Cultural and Architectural Heritage during the Mughal Dynasty

 Mughals constructed forts, palaces, public buildings, mosques, and gardens with running water, showcasing architectural marvels across India.